Izzimach/om-react-pixi/README.md

 lein cljsbuild once
 ```

-The interactive example can be driven by figwheel, allowing you to edit the interactive
+The examples can be driven by figwheel, allowing you to edit the interactive
 example source and auto-reload

 ```